Home

 Sinks, Showers, and Tubs

 Sinks along with fixtures are wiped down daily or as often as your time allows with disinfecting wipes.
-If you don’t have time for this, you can also use Clorox Clean Up weekly, just spray on, let it sit to work, wipe up with a sponge, and rinse off for a great clean.
+If you don't have time for this, you can also use Clorox Clean Up as needed, just spray on, let it sit to work, wipe up with a sponge, and rinse off for a great clean.

 Mold and Mildew